smart-on-fhir/cumulus-etl/docs/setup/sample-runs.md

 This guide will explain how to install and run Cumulus ETL inside your hospital's infrastructure.
 It assumes you are familiar with the command line.

+If you're coming back to these docs after an update to the ETL on a machine you've run it on before, run `docker pull smartonfhir/cumulus-etl` before you start to get the latest ETL image.

 ## On-Premises Runs

 But first, a word about on-premises vs in-cloud runs of Cumulus ETL.